mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/05/performant-aks.md

 aliases:
     - /performant-aks/
 ---
 The intent of this blog article is to highlight advanced setups for advanced scenarios on Azure Kubernetes Service (AKS) as the AKS cluster hosts a consequent number of containers with a lot of communication in and out, at scale.
-So it may or may not apply to your own workload but at least we will mention concepts and settings which could improve performance and avoid overrhead or throttling.
+So it may or may not apply to your own workload but at least we will mention concepts and settings which could improve performance and avoid overhead or throttling.

 Topics covered in the blog article:
 - [K8s version]({{< ref "#k8s-version" >}})